thomasyang44/sko-tech-academy/docs/deploy/operators.md

 Install Temp Files    :      /data/daffy/tmp/acme-demo/ocp
 openshift-install Dir :      /data/daffy/tmp/acme-demo/ocp/ocp-install
 ```
-Copy the URL into a browser and the OpenShift Web Console will open.
+Copy the URL for the OpenShift Web Console into a browser and open it (you will need to login to IBM Cloud with your
+IBM ID).
 In the top right corner there is a drop-down, with
 your username as a label.
 Click the label and a Copy Login Command link will be shown, this is highlighted in red below.
 (If the OpenShift Web Console is not loading on a newly created cluster, you'll just need to wait a few minutes the
-application to be deployed and ready).
+application to be deployed and the necessary networking to finish provisioning).

 ![oc console](./images/oc_login1.jpg)